top of page

 WHAT IS A MAPP?

-MAPP mean Minimum Acceptable Payment Plan.
+MAPP means Minimum Agreed Payment Plan.

 The original creditor can keep the debt and take what they get from the IVA or sell it, or even write it off, (usually below £1000.00 )

-So if you borrowed £2500.00 the debt will be sold for 15% which is £375.00
+So if someone borrowed £2500.00 the debt will be sold on for 15% which is £375.00

 The new company will try to collect the original amount £2500.00 but they have accepted in an IVA 15% so they will get £375.00 but over 5 years.